Sustainability

 Action to climate change

 At the Hisamitsu Pharmaceutical Group, all workers recognize the importance of environmental conservation and address social issues related to the environment.
 Assessing the environmental impact of the processes of R&D, production, and sales, we strive to reduce such impact in our value chain (e.g. modal shift in product transportation) and help realize a rich global environment.
-We would like to continue to proceed with our active efforts to prevent global warming by leveraging our products and business operations.
+We will continue to actively promote environmentally friendly initiatives through our products and business operations.

 Contribution to Decarbonized Society